ckeditor/ckeditor4-docs/docs/guide/dev/integration/angular/README.md

 ### Using Div Area Editor Type

-Before [`2.0.0` integration version](https://www.npmjs.com/package/ckeditor4-angular/v/2.0.0) there was also a separate `divarea` editor type (an {@link guide/dev/inline/README inline editor} with a {@link features/uitypes/README#fixed-ui-for-inline-editor fixed UI}).
+Before the [`2.0.0` integration version](https://www.npmjs.com/package/ckeditor4-angular/v/2.0.0) there was also a separate `divarea` editor type (an {@link guide/dev/inline/README inline editor} with a {@link features/uitypes/README#fixed-ui-for-inline-editor fixed UI}).

-To use `divarea` editor in `2.0.0` and later versions you just need to include a [Div Editing Area plugin](https://ckeditor.com/cke4/addon/divarea) in the editor config:
+To use the `divarea` editor in `2.0.0` and later versions you just need to include a [Div Editing Area plugin](https://ckeditor.com/cke4/addon/divarea) in the editor config:

 ```html
 <ckeditor